jeevanjoseph/stats201/README.md

 - Hypothesis tests are used to verify the realtionship between the the predictors and the response variable.
 - A classifier model is built using the discovered realtionships with the predictors.
 - The model is used to predict or classify new data in to one of the the two levels of the response variable.

+### PROC FREQ

+#### Discover associations between categorical variables

+`PROC FREQ` can display frequencies of the input variables or generate cross tabulation tables to discover associations between the categorical variables.

+### Tests of association

+When the frequency analysis of the categorical varibles point to a difference in the distribution of the data, we need to make sure this distribution difference is not by chance, and there is actually an association.

+> Chi-Squared Test, tests this association between categorical variables to make sure the differences in distribution are not by chance

+Once we determine that there is an association, then we can measure the magnitude of this association.

+> The Cramer's V statistic can be used to measure the strength of an association.

+General points:

+- The Chi-Squared statistic measures the difference between the expected and the observed frequences in a cross tabulation.
+- The greater the difference, the more the likely there is an association.
+- The test generates a 𝛘<sup>2</sup> statistic and it's p-value.
+- The 𝛘<sup>2</sup> statistic depends on the sample size and does not indicate the magnitude of the association.
+You can duplicate every obs and double the 𝛘<sup>2</sup> statistic.
+- Cramer's V statistic measures the magnitude of the association.
+- Cramer's V ranges from -1---0---+1 or 0---+1.
+The closer it is to 0, the weaker the association.